MFA Adds a Second Verification Step: True. Here’s Why.

 In a world where digital interactions are the backbone of business, confirming that a real, authorized person is on the other end of the screen is critical.
 MFA is a foundational tool for establishing that trust.
 Instead of relying on a single, often weak, point of failure like a password, it creates a layered defense.
 The core idea is that a cybercriminal is unlikely to have access to all the different factors needed to log in.
 This approach is one of the most effective ways to protect sensitive data, secure remote access, and prevent account takeovers.
 The Cybersecurity and Infrastructure Security Agency strongly recommends multifactor authentication as a best practice for individuals and organizations alike.

-Understanding the Three Authentication Factors
+What Are the Three Core Authentication Factors?

 MFA works by combining credentials from at least two of three distinct categories.
 Think of them as different types of proof you can offer to verify your identity.